 If you have an existing LDAP or NIS database, you can integrate it with WANdisco.
 WANdisco offers a free, unsupported plugin.
-See the LDAP Plugin document at http://www.wandisco.com/php/products_documentation.php.
-The document contains a download link for the plugin.
+See the LDAP Plugin document which contains a download link for the plugin.

 5.1 Is WANdisco Controlling the Password File?